 Which courses should students add to their portfolio?

-Students should add all of their courses from grades 9 through 12 in order for Indiana State to award them the correct amount in scholarships.
+Students should add all of their courses from freshman year through December 1 of senior year in order for Indiana State to award them the correct amount in scholarships.

 Can the Raise.me scholarship be used in addition to other scholarships from Indiana State?